 Data silos are a wide-scale problem that causes data misalignment, hinders communication, and leads to incorrect analysis.
 They are often built into the structure of a company and can be difficult to break down.
 But you don’t have to accept data silos as a consequence of handling big data.
 With a concentrated effort, an open ear, and this list, you will be equipped to demolish the data silos in your company.

-FLOW: Role-based Data Analytics
+Campaign Delivery: Role-based Data Analytics